Final Fantasy VII: Critical

 Computer and Video Gamess Alex C praised the dramatic story and well-developed characters.
 In addition to calling the graphics "bar none the best the PlayStation has ever seen", Next Generation said of the story that "while FFVII may take a bit to get going, as in every entry in the series, moments of high melodrama are blended with scenes of sheer poetry and vision".
 Edge noted that Final Fantasy VII had come close to being an interactive movie in playable form, praising its combination of a complex story that went against Western graphic adventures trends and "excellently orchestrated chip music".
 RPGamer praised the game's soundtrack, both in variety and sheer volume, stating that "Uematsu has done his work exceptionally well" and saying that it was potentially his best work.

 Final Fantasy VII has received some negative criticism.
 OPM and GameSpot questioned the game's linear progression.
 OPM considered the game's translation "a bit muddy".
 Similarly, RPGamer cited its translation as "packed with typos and other errors which further obscure what is already a very confusing plot".
-GamePro also considered the Japanese-to-English translation a significant weakness in the game, and IGN regarded the ability to use only three characters at a time as "the game's only shortcoming".
+GamePro also considered the Japanese-to-English translation a significant weakness in the game, and IGN regarded the inability to use more than three characters at a time as "the game's only shortcoming".

 Reviewers gave similar praise to the PC version but criticized its various technical faults.
 Computer Games Magazine said that no other recent game had the same "tendency to fail to work in any capacity on multiple [computers]".
 Computer Gaming World complained that the music quality suffered on PC sound cards, and Next Generation found the game's pre-rendered backgrounds significantly less impressive than those of the PlayStation version.
 However, the latter magazine found the higher-resolution battle visuals "absolutely stunning", and Computer Games Magazine said that they showed off the potential graphical power of PCs.
 All three magazines concluded by praising the game despite its technical flaws, and PC Gamer summarized that, while "Square apparently did only what was required to get its PlayStation game running under Windows", Final Fantasy VII is "still a winner on the PC".